Hong Kong police surround legislature ahead of protests over national anthem bill - Local News 8

 Hong Kong police surround legislature ahead of protests over national anthem bill

+Police clashed with protesters in the shopping area of Causeway Bay and Central, the city’s main business district, after earlier plans to blockade the Hong Kong Legislative Council were foiled by a huge police presence.
+Dozens of protesters were detained in both areas.
+Earlier, police said they had arrested some 16 people in association with plans to protest near the legislature.

-Protesters had announced plans to try and surround the city’s Legislative Council and potentially block the second reading of the bill going ahead, but as staff at the complex arrived Wednesday, they seemed to have come to nothing.
-Hundreds of riot police were standing guard on roads and bridges leading to building, and could be seeing stopping and searching people for blocks around the area and in the local subway station.
+Hundreds of riot police were standing guard on roads and bridges leading to the legislative complex from the early hours of Wednesday morning, and could be seeing stopping and searching people throughout the wider area and in the local subway station.

-Lawmakers are due to begin discussion of the national anthem law, which will make it a crime punishable by up to three years in prison “to insult” China’s national anthem, “March of the Volunteers,” around 11 a.m. local time (11 p.m.
-ET Tuesday).
+Lawmakers are due to begin discussion of the national anthem law, which will make it a crime punishable by up to three years in prison “to insult” China’s national anthem, “March of the Volunteers.”

 Last year, a similar debate over the extradition bill with China was successfully blocked when protesters swarmed roads around the Legislative Council complex, preventing lawmakers from entering the building and occupying the area for several hours before they were forced away by police tear gas and rubber bullets.